 Available Atlanta Bankruptcy Exemptions

 When you file for bankruptcy, there are several bankruptcy exemptions available that allow filers to keep certain assets.
 When an asset is exempted, that asset or money cannot be used to pay back creditors.
 In Georgia, there is a specific exemption for personal injury claims.
-This exemption allows you to exempt up to $10,000 of money recovered in a personal injury claim, which means the filer can keep that money.
+This exemption allows you to exempt up to $10,000 of the money recovered in a personal injury claim, which means the filer can keep that money.
 Additionally, every person filing for bankruptcy has a “wild card” exemption—if unused elsewhere, this exemption can be used to allow you to keep more of your personal injury settlement.
 Properly applying exemptions to maximize what you can keep of your settlement can be complicated.
 This is why it is important to consult an experienced bankruptcy attorney if you have a personal injury settlement you would like to protect.
 Settlement money over and above your exemption may be used to pay off your debts.